kummarimonisha/FoodLink/backend/README.md

 This is the backend service for the FoodLink project.
-The backend handles authentication (JWT-based), user roles, and donation management.
+The backend handles authentication (JWT-based), user roles, and donation workflow.

-Technologies Used:
+## Technologies Used:

 | Component         | Technology               |
 | ----------------- | ------------------------ |